MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 ms.reviewer: v-brycho
 ---

-# Upgrade the Dynamics 365 Guides solution
+# Upgrade the Dynamics 365 Guides solution (for admins)

 The May release of Dynamics 365 Guides includes improvements for creating anchors (previously known as "alignment").
 To take advantage of the new anchoring improvements, you must update the Dynamics 365 Guides solution.